mad-sammy93/Obsidian-Vault/Daily Notes  for The 24th Jun 2024.md

-mobile gap shoud be 48 32
+DONE mobile gap shoud be 48 32